Teledyne FLIR: FLIR One

 The FLIR ONE camera is limited to nine frames per second due to United States regulatory concerns.
 The camera can be used to detect water and air leaks.
-It is available as an add-on for Android and iOS devices.

 AN/PVS-22

 The AN/PVS-22, designated as the Universal Night Sight (UNS) is a clip-on night vision sight built off FLIR's MilSight 105 scope.
 The UNS can be used to engage long-range targets and can handle recoil up to .50BMG.
 The AN/PVS-22 was originally co-designed by Knight's Armament Company and OSTI Inc. for SOCOM.
 Ownership of the tradename "Universal Night Sight" was fought over by KAC and OSTI.
-It is uncertain how FLIR came to own the rights for the AN/PVS-22 and MilSight 105 design.